kmille/borgctl/README.md

 If you specify a ssh key in the config file, it will be used as output file (if it does not exist).
 If not, the default name for the ssh key is `$current_username_borg_$config_prefix`.

-borgctl can generate you ssh key entry for authorized_keys:
+borgctl can also generate your authorized_keys entry:

 ```bash
 root@linbox:~ borgctl --generate-authorized_keys